 Though the term Guerrilla (also spelled Guerilla) Marketing sounds aggressive, and it can be, after all, it’s named after Guerrilla Warfare.
 Realistically, it’s really about thinking differently and in many cases with small businesses, stretching every marketing dollar as far as it can go.

-I was first introduced to the idea and some strategies back in college when one of my curriculum books was named “Guerrilla Marketing: Secrets for making big profits from your small business” written by Jay Conrad Levinson.
+I was first introduced to the idea and some strategies back in college with one of my curriculum books that was named “Guerrilla Marketing: Secrets for making big profits from your small business” written by Jay Conrad Levinson.
 He’s since expanded on the idea and created about 100 books on different markets and methods, but I still prefer the original and refer back to it from time to time.
 It’s actually one of the few books I kept from college and has held up relatively well considering the digital boom that has occurred since then.